anpham6/chrome-docs/source/index.rst

 Examples use **squared** :alt:`5` and **chrome** as the reference framework.
 These concepts can be used with any NodeJS :alt:`14+` application.

-.. note:: Using `squared <https://squared.readthedocs.io>`_ or squared-express is not required.
+.. note:: Using :external+android:doc:`squared <index>` or squared-express is not required.

 NodeJS 14 LTS
 =============